|

 Some interesting facts about DOMS:

+A recent study provides insight as to how anti-inflammatories may blunt the natural healing process.
+"Inflammation occurs for a reason, says Mogil, and it looks like it's dangerous to interfere with it.
+Neutrophils arrive early during inflammation, at the onset of injury - just when many of us reach for pain medication.
+This research suggests it might be better not to block inflammation, instead letting the neutrophils "do their thing."
+Taking an analgesic that alleviates pain without blocking neutrophils, like acetaminophen, may be better than taking an anti-inflammatory drug or steroid."
 Even though more than 50% of elite athletes report taking ibuprofen (vitamin I) before or during an event or race, an editorial in the British Journal of Sports Medicine nicely summarizes the current thinking.
 "There is no indication or rationale for the current prophylactic use of NSAIDs by athletes, and such ritual use represents misuse."

-MUSCLE CRAMPS (CRAMPING)
+III.
+MUSCLE CRAMPS

 It's not unusual to hear the following story: